junxit/us-congress-bills-114/bill.md

     - **(B)** *Comptroller General review* Not later than 90 days after receiving the operational plan under paragraph (1), the Comptroller General of the United States shall submit to the appropriate congressional committees and the BSVC a report on the operational plan required under paragraph (1) and such congressional justification.
 - **(g)** *Periodic updates* Not later than 180 days after the submission of each Quadrennial Homeland Security Review required under section 707 of the Homeland Security Act of 2002 (6 U.S.C.
 347) beginning with the first such Review that is due after the operational plan is submitted under subsection (f), the Secretary of Homeland Security shall submit to the appropriate congressional committees, the BSVC, and the Comptroller General of the United States an updated operational plan under paragraph (1) of subsection (f).
 - **(h)** *Metrics for securing the border between ports of entry*
-  - **(1)** *In general* Not later than 120 days after the date of the enactment of this Act and an annually thereafter, the Chief of the Border Patrol shall develop metrics, informed by situational awareness, to measure the effectiveness of security between ports of entry, which shall include, at a minimum, the following:
+  - **(1)** *In general* Not later than 120 days after the date of the enactment of this Act and annually thereafter, the Chief of the Border Patrol shall develop metrics, informed by situational awareness, to measure the effectiveness of security between ports of entry, which shall include, at a minimum, the following:
     - **(A)** An unlawful border crossing effectiveness rate, informed by situational awareness.
     - **(B)** A probability of detection that measures the estimated total unlawful border crossing attempts not detected by the Border Patrol against the unlawful border crossing effectiveness rate referred to in subparagraph (A).
     - **(C)** A weight-to-frequency rate which measures the average weight of marijuana seized per seizure by the Border Patrol in any fiscal year compared to such a weight-to-frequency rate for the immediately preceding five fiscal years.
     - **(D)** A situational awareness achievement metric that measures the amount of situational awareness achieved in each Border Patrol sector.
     - **(E)** An illicit drugs seizure rate which measures the amount and type of illicit drugs seized by the Border Patrol in any fiscal year compared to an average of the amount and type of illicit drugs seized by the Border Patrol for the immediately preceding five fiscal years.
-    - **(F)** In consultation the Office of National Drug Control Policy and the United States Southern Command, a cocaine seizure effectiveness rate measured as a percentage that results from dividing the amount of cocaine seized by the Border Patrol by the total documented cocaine flow rate between ports of entry along the southern land border.
+    - **(F)** In consultation with the Office of National Drug Control Policy and the United States Southern Command, a cocaine seizure effectiveness rate measured as a percentage that results from dividing the amount of cocaine seized by the Border Patrol by the total documented cocaine flow rate between ports of entry along the southern land border.
     - **(G)** Estimates, using alternative methodologies, including recidivism data, survey data, known-flow data, and technologically measured data, of total attempted unlawful border crossings, the rate of apprehension of attempted unlawful border crossers, and the inflow into the United States of unlawful border crossers who evade apprehension.
     - **(H)** Estimates of the impact of the Border Patrol’s Consequence Delivery System on the rate of recidivism of unlawful border crossers.
   - **(2)** *Metrics consultation* In developing the metrics required under paragraph (1), the Chief of the Border Patrol shall consult with staff members of the Office of Policy at the Department of Homeland Security and staff members of the Office of the Chief Financial Officer of the Department of Homeland Security.
 Such staff members may not be political appointees.